wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 * Launch!

 == Upgrade Notice ==
+= 2.2 =
+* This sets up compatibility with the new Adobe Creative API.
+While the old version will continue to work, it will not work with any of the old Aviary API Keys.
 = 2.1 =
 * This update addresses several issues that prevented the plugin from working on some sites.
 Keep an eye out for more changes to come.
 = 2.0 =